syncfusion-content/uwp-docs/uwp/Pivot-Grid/Relational/Getting-Started.md

 Double-click the MainPage.xaml from the solution explorer to open it in the design view.

-Click the toolbox and drag the **SfPivotGrid** control from the “Syncfusion Controls for UWP XAML” group to drop it on the middle of the design canvas.
+Click the toolbox and drag the **Pivot Grid** control from the “Syncfusion Controls for UWP XAML” group to drop it on the middle of the design canvas.

-The SfPivotGrid control will be added to the designer as follows:
+The Pivot Grid control will be added to the designer as follows:

 ![GettingStarted_Designer](Getting-Started_images/Designer.png)

 ### Adding control through XAML

-The SfPivotGrid control can be added to the project by referring assemblies or SDK as described below:
+The Pivot Grid control can be added to the project by referring assemblies or SDK as described below:

 **Assembly reference**